raubee/Mvk/README.md

 # mvk
 mvk is a library for building vulkan based samples It's written in C++ 20</br>
-Currently, It renders a 3D models with a basic texture.</br>
+Currently, it renders 3D models with a basic texture.</br>

 Vulkan concepts adressed:
 - Physical Devices